EI2030/working-group/README.md

 blog/
 Directory for time based updates.
-Updates that will be aggregated to the main website in reverse chronological order and within their own section on the site.
+Updates that will be aggregated to the main and working group website in reverse chronological order.

 static/